Celtic target extended run before Feyenoord test

 |Coverage: Listen on BBC Radio Scotland Extra/DAB/810MW, live text commentary on the BBC Sport website & app

-Brendan Rodgers believes "anything is possible" as Celtic embark on another Champions League campaign, starting with Feyenoord away on Tuesday.
+Brendan Rodgers believes "anything is possible" as his side embark on another Champions League campaign but concedes the team are "not at peak Celtic" yet.

+Celtic return to the Champions League group stages for the second successive season, opening away to top seeds Feyenoord in Rotterdam on Tuesday, looking to build on positive performances last term that ultimately resulted in two draws from six games.

+"We've got a long way to go before I think we'll be where I'm happy, where I want us to be," said Rodgers.

-The manager believes his side have shown already this season that their "spirit will never be broken".
+Despite that, he insists his squad have shown already this season that their "spirit will never be broken", adding that they have to have that at this level where people "want to dismiss you in the tournament".

+The former Liverpool and Leicester City manager reiterated that his side will look to be competitive in every game as they seek his target of being in Europe after Christmas.

-"That's what our aim is," he said.
+"That's what our aim is," he explained.
 "Whatever competition that is in, as long as we're in Europe after Christmas, that is our aim."

-Rodgers conceded "we are not at peak Celtic" and "we've got a long way to go before I think we'll be where I'm happy, where I want us to be."

-Ange Postecoglou's Celtic took two points from their group stage campaign in last season's competition and the side picked up three points in both of the campaigns Rodgers had during his first spell with Celtic.
+Celtic picked up three points in both of the campaigns Rodgers had during his first spell with Celtic.

-The former Leicester manager explained the key difference at this level is the speed of the game and the quality of opposition.
+"It's very difficult," he responded when asked what Celtic supporters should expect in terms of results.

-In response to Celtic's long-term record of poor results in the Champions League, he said: "For us what we can promise is that we'll fight in every single game.
-We want to compete, we want to be competitive and that is all I can promise.
+"You're talking over the last 20 odd years or so the game has evolved so much and the challenges are there to see.
+You see the levels of teams, you see the levels of players.
+For us what we can promise is that we'll fight in every single game.

 Team news

-Nat Phillips is an injury doubt with an ankle problem while fellow defenders Cameron Carter-Vickers, Maik Nawrocki, Stephen Welsh and Yuki Kobayashi and wingers Liel Abada and Marco Tilio are out.
+Nat Phillips rolled his ankle at the weekend with Rodgers non-committal on his fitness.
+Fellow defenders Cameron Carter-Vickers, Maik Nawrocki, Stephen Welsh and Yuki Kobayashi and wingers Liel Abada and Marco Tilio are out.

 What they said